-While it may be best to use a small-diaphragm condenser microphone for an acoustic guitar that isn’t the sole instrument in the recording, large-diaphragm condenser mics are better for recording an acoustic guitar on its own.
-People like to use them when they want their solo instruments to sound bigger, thicker, vibrant, or more alive.
+While it may be best to use a small-diaphragm condenser microphone for an acoustic guitar that isn’t the sole instrument in the recording, large-diaphragm condenser mics are better for recording a solo acoustic guitar.
+People like to use them when they want their solo instruments to sound bigger, thicker, more vibrant, or more alive.

-Additionally, large-diaphragm condenser mics are known for adding a bit of flavor to the sound, which is one of the reasons why some people may prefer to actually use a small-diaphragm condenser microphone instead.
-Small-diaphragm mics are really good at capturing the sound as it is; how it sounds naturally and without coloring it.
+Additionally, large-diaphragm condenser mics are known for adding a bit of flavour to the sound, which is one of the reasons why some people may prefer to actually use a small-diaphragm condenser microphone instead.
+Small-diaphragm mics are really good at capturing the sound as it is; how it sounds naturally and without colouring it.

 Acoustic Bass, Bass Guitar, Saxophones, Trumpet, Piano